niaid/dsb/README.md

 sd_umi = sd(umi)

 # calculate a threshold for calling a cell negative
-sub_threshold = mu_umi - (2*sd_umi)
+sub_threshold = mu_umi - (5*sd_umi)

 Idents(seurat_object) = "nUMI"

-# this negative cell object can be used to define the negative background following the examples above.
+# gdefine the negative cell object
 neg = subset(seurat_object, accept.high = sub_threshold)
 ```

+This negative cell object can be used to define the negative background
+following the examples above.